spgar/bigpicture/README.md

 # bigpicture
-bigpicture crawls subreddits and pulls out images/videos with large file sizes
+bigpicture crawls a subreddit and pulls out images/videos with large file sizes